yuya-katafuchi/covid-19_emergency_statement_japan/README.md

 * 3rd Declaration (2021): Office for Novel Coronavirus Disease Control, Cabinet Secretariat, Government of Japan.
 Declaration of a State of Emergency in response to the Novel Coronavirus Disease. in Japanese.
 2021/04/23.
 URL: https://corona.go.jp/news/pdf/kinkyujitaisengen_20210423.pdf.
 (Accessed on April 23, 2021).
   * 1st Amendment: Office for Novel Coronavirus Disease Control, Cabinet Secretariat, Government of Japan.
 Change in Areas and Extention of the Period of Declaration of a State of Emergency in response to the Novel Coronavirus Disease. in Japanese.
 2021/05/07.
 URL: https://corona.go.jp/news/pdf/kinkyujitaisengen_houkoku_20210507.pdf.
 (Accessed on May 7, 2021).
   * 2nd Amendment: Office for Novel Coronavirus Disease Control, Cabinet Secretariat, Government of Japan.
 Change in Areas of Declaration of a State of Emergency in response to the Novel Coronavirus Disease. in Japanese.
 2021/05/14.
 URL: https://corona.go.jp/news/pdf/kinkyujitaisengen_houkoku_20210514.pdf.
 (Accessed on May 15, 2021).
+  * 3rd Amendment: Office for Novel Coronavirus Disease Control, Cabinet Secretariat, Government of Japan.
+Change in Areas and Extention of the Period of Declaration of a State of Emergency in response to the Novel Coronavirus Disease. in Japanese.
+2021/05/21.
+URL: https://corona.go.jp/news/pdf/kinkyujitaisengen_houkoku_20210521.pdf.
+(Accessed on May 21, 2021).